Experimental Psychology (7118.4)

 Special assessment requirements

-All assessment components must be submitted for evaluation in order to be eligible to pass the unit.
+All assessment components (except the pre-registration) must be submitted for evaluation in order to be eligible to pass the unit.

 The final mark is determined by adding all assessment marks together taking into account their weights – each individual assessment item does not need to be passed in order to pass the unit.
 Late penalties will be applied to the assessment items for those students without an approved extension.